Our Services

 Helpful Resources

-If there is no improvement after 3 days or you develop red flags like trouble breathing, chest pain, high fever, confusion, or severe weakness, contact a clinician promptly to reassess and possibly change antibiotics; see the complete, medically approved next steps below.
+When to act: If you see no improvement after 3 days, or develop red flags like trouble breathing, chest pain, high fever, confusion, or severe weakness, contact a clinician right away to reassess and potentially switch antibiotics.

 The good news is that there are clear, medically approved reasons why this can happen—and well-established next steps.
 Let's walk through what cefuroxime does, why it might not be working, and what you should do next.